 Shenandoah Elementary is striving to implement a Preschool Advisory Committee, a sub-group of the School Improvement Advisory Committee, composed of parents, school staff, and community members.
 This group would meet quarterly to provide input and feedback on services for preschool and elementary age children.
-Please let the Director of Student Services know if you are interested in being part of the Preschool Advisory Committee.
+Please let the Early Childhood Coordinator know if you are interested in being part of the Preschool Advisory Committee.